 Here the claimant was the managing director of a substantial company.
 In April 1997 and on the recommendation of the defendant financial advisers, he transferred the benefits of his occupational pension scheme into a pension fund withdrawal (PFW) scheme.
 The claimant then commenced draw down later the same year.
 However, by early 1999 annuity rates had fallen and by 2000 so too had Government Actuaries Department (GAD) rates, both causing the value of his pension to be considerably reduced.
 The claimant eventually consulted a solicitor and commenced legal proceedings for negligence against his financial advisers on 29 September 2005.

-For limitation purposes, the claimant alleged loss was first suffered (i) in early 2005 when he first suffered a cumulative loss of income; or (ii) in 2000, on his 60th birthday; or (iii) in 2000, when revised GAD rates reduced his income.
+For primary limitation purposes, the claimant alleged loss was first suffered (i) in early 2005 when he first suffered a cumulative loss of income; or (ii) in 2000, on his 60th birthday; or (iii) in 2000, when revised GAD rates reduced his income.

-However, on appeal, it was held that damage occurred in April 1997 upon the transfer of the pension fund.
+However, on appeal, it was held that damage occurred in April 1997 and upon the transfer of the pension fund.
 This was notwithstanding that the transfer price paid for the PFW investment represented market value or that, depending on the vagaries of the market, the claimant could at the point of transfer have been financially better off under the PFW scheme.
 Therefore, the claim was time-barred.

 Pegasus Management Holdings SCA & others v Ernst & Young